Welcome to

 Here you can find guides on how to participate in WtmA.
 All game systems are explained in the guides.
 If you're new, check out the Startup Guide to get yourself started!Please use the buttons below to quickly navigate through this page.

-Guide: Joining the Game
+Startup Guide: Joining the Game

-Guide: Aviaries, Cages & Players
+Guide: Aviaries, Cages & Locations

 Sorry, this part is still under construction, please check back later!